 So, it is always best to plan your trip during the best seasons of the year including the seasons of autumn (September, October, and November) and spring (March, April, and May), which are the most favorable and the best time for Mera Peak climbing without any dilemma.

-Even though the Mera Peak Climbing in Nepal is considered as one of the easiest mountain climbs that scaled by many climbers by the seasons of autumn and spring in Nepal, you still however need to possess some climbing knowledge and skills, helpful climbing guides, permit, and choose the best month for Mera Peak climb for a successful ascent with more enjoyable and memorable.
+Even though the Mera Peak Climbing in Nepal is considered one of the easiest mountain climbs that are scaled by many climbers during the seasons of autumn and spring in Nepal, you still, however, need to possess some climbing knowledge and skills, helpful climbing guides, permit, and choose the best month for Mera Peak climb for a successful ascent with more enjoyable and memorable.

 So, if you are having a hard time finding the best season with the approximate temperature, then here we will guide you in choosing the best time to climb Mera Peak by presenting some facts about the weather and climate around the Mera Peak area within the following months.

 The weather in Mera Peak is always variable as it is not stable and keeps changing from time to time.
 The weather in this region is freezing even during summer if the weather is not favorable.